 - Rename the alert policy.

-- Disable or delete the alert policy or any of its conditions.
+- Disable any conditions in the policy, or delete the alert policy or any of its conditions.

 View existing conditions

-The New Relic Alerts index lists alert policies in alphabetical order.
-To view or search for existing conditions in an alert policy:
+The alert policies index lists policies in alphabetical order.
+To view or search for existing conditions:

 - From alerts.newrelic.com, select Alert policies.

-- Use the search box, sort any column, or scroll the list, then select the policy's name.
+- Use the search box, sort any column, or scroll the list, then select a policy's name to see its conditions.

-To view policy and condition information for a specific entity, select the Settings > Alert conditions page from the entity's New Relic product UI.
+To view policy and condition information for a specific entity: From that entity's New Relic product UI, select Settings > Alert conditions.